Fuller Baptist Church

 Fuller Baptist Church is a Baptist church located in the town of Kettering in northern Northamptonshire, England.
 This church was organized over 300 years ago, and has contributed to the creation of a number of Baptist churches nearby.
+It is Grade II listed.

 Founding

 The origins of the Fuller Baptist church stretch back as far as 1666, when the first Nonconformist meetings commenced in Kettering following the Act of Uniformity 1662.
-That was when Mr Maydwell, the Rector of Kettering, left the Parish Church to establish the Independent Meeting.
+This was when Mr Maydwell, the Rector of Kettering, left the Parish Church to establish the Independent Meeting.

 The first entry, in the Old Church Book, which is undated, lists amongst its members a Mr William Wallis who, with six other members, was dismissed from membership for being an Anabaptist.
 In October 1696 these men set up their own fellowship in a house in Bayley's Yard, Newland Street, with William Wallis as their pastor, and this formed the first Baptist Church in Kettering, and from which the Fuller Church ultimately grew.

 At about the same time a second Baptist fellowship was established in Goosepasture Lane (now Meadow Road) under the leadership of Mr Wills, formerly pastor of the Independent Meeting but who also had been dismissed from membership.
 Around 1729 the two separate Baptist meetings merged, meeting together for worship on the common basis of believers baptism and open communion.

 The church soon was in need of its own burial ground but the buildings in Goosepasture Lane had little or no land attached.
 Mr Beeby Wallis (the great-grandson of William Wallis the pastor), made available to the church his house, warehouse, barn, stable yard and gardens situated in Gold Street; this property was worth a total of £350, but was bought by the church for £139 14s 9d.

 By 1775 under the leadership of George Moreton of Arnesby, the membership had risen to 75.
 However, not long after Mr Moreton was forced to give his resignation due to ill health, and a young minister named Andrew Fuller was approached.
 Fuller was minister at Soham at the time and was reluctant to leave his small flock, but after consulting with nine of his fellow ministers, Fuller eventually and reluctantly accepted the call and, together with his family, moved to Kettering in October 1782.